NBA says if things change maybe Charlotte can host 2019 game and other festivities

 NBA Commissioner Adam Silver had worked with other NBA officials to try to get North Carolina to change the law, which requires people to use bathrooms in government buildings, schools and universities that correspond to their gender at birth and prevents local governments from passing anti-discrimination ordinances.
 The law does not apply to facilities in privately owned buildings.

-Turner Broadcasting, which broadcasts the game on TNT, released a statement
+Turner Broadcasting, which broadcasts the game on TNT, released a statement supporting the decision.

 “At Turner, and our parent company Time Warner, diversity in all its forms is core to our value system and to the success of our company,” said Turner, which comprises CNN.